open-power/skiboot/doc/opal-spec.rst

 Explicitly allowed:

-* Replacing the payload with something of equal/similar functionality (weather replacing skiroot with an implementation of Zork would be compliant is left as an exercise for the reader)
+* Replacing the payload with something of equal/similar functionality (whether replacing skiroot with an implementation of Zork would be compliant is left as an exercise for the reader)

 Payload Environment